 [root@nethsecurity ~]# cat /etc/e-smith/templates-custom/etc/shorewall/rules/98ipsec ?COMMENT filippo tunnel ipsec REJECT loc net:192.168.6.0/24

-#7 Updated by Filippo Carletti over 3 years ago
+#7 Updated by Filippo Carletti about 4 years ago

 - Status changed from ON_QA to VERIFIED